How Does eCheck (check draft) Payment Method Work

 - Set any minimum or maximum amounts required

 - Prior to enabling the method, you should visit your local office supply store and buy some blank check stock.
-Unless you plan to do high volume, I would suggest a simple one up (single check on top) layout.

 - When check payments come in, you can set the option to receive a notification.
 There will also be a notification in the top menu area of the portal showing the number of new checks to print.